lostxap/Template_generator_React.js/README.md

-# Template_generator_React.js

-1.Clone repo
+# 1.Clone repo <br>
-2.Use command : "npm install" in terminal
+# 2.Use command : "npm install" in terminal <br>
-3.Use "create-react" to generate projects easily
+# 3.Use "create-react" to generate projects easily